Loft conversion with large rooflight

 1- Check if your home has permitted development rights

-However, if you live on Article 2(3) land – such as a Conservation Area, National Park, Area of Outstanding Natural Beauty (AONB), the Broads, or a World Heritage Site – additional planning controls, known as Article 4 Directions, may apply.
+PD rights apply to most homes, however, if you live on Article 2(3) land – such as a Conservation Area, National Park, Area of Outstanding Natural Beauty (AONB), the Broads, or a World Heritage Site – additional planning controls, known as Article 4 Directions, may apply.
 You will need to check with your local authority to see if there are any restrictions on your property.

 There are specific PD rights governing ASHPs in Conservation Areas and World Heritage Sites – more on these below.
 However, there are no particular rules for AONBs, National Parks, or the Broads.